Froda receives funding under the EaSI program, another half billion for Swedish microenterprises

-Fintech company Froda is receiving funding from the European Investment Fund (EIF) to continue supporting innovative Swedish small businesses through the European Employment and Social Innovation (EaSI) program.
-The program is co-financed by the European Union, the European Investment Bank (EIB) and the European Investment Fund (EIF).
-With the support, Froda can lend over half a billion more to Swedish small businesses.
+The fintech company Froda is receiving funding from the European Investment Fund to continue supporting innovative Swedish small businesses through the EU Programme for Employment and Social Innovation (EaSI).
+The program is co-financed by the European Union, the European Investment Bank (EIB), and the European Investment Fund (EIF).
+With this support, Froda can lend an additional half a billion to Swedish small business owners.

-Froda was founded in 2015 to make it easier for small businesses to access capital and is now one of Sweden's fastest growing fintech companies.
-By digitizing the process, over 50,000 companies have been able to get help with financing.
-With the support of the EaSI program, Froda is able to lend over half a billion to Swedish small businesses.
+Froda was founded in 2015 to make it easier for small business owners to access capital.
+Today, it is one of Sweden’s fastest-growing fintech companies.
+By digitizing the process, over 50,000 companies have been able to receive financing assistance.
+The support from the EaSI program means that Froda can lend over half a billion to Swedish small business owners.

-- The lack of finance for small businesses remains one of the biggest barriers to growth.
-The support from the EIF goes hand in hand with our vision to help small businesses with financing on good terms.
-Through the program, together with the EIF, we can help even more small entrepreneurs with financing, something that feels extra important right now," says Olle Lundin, CEO of Froda.
+– The lack of financing for small businesses remains one of the biggest obstacles to growth.
+The support from the EIF aligns with our vision of helping small business owners secure financing on favorable terms.
+Through this program, we can work with the EIF to help even more small business owners with financing, which feels especially important right now, says Olle Lundin, CEO of Froda.

 - Thanks to funding from the EU program, fintech company Froda is able to provide more than SEK 500 million - or €46 million - in loans to small businesses in Sweden and help them grow.
 "Loan programs like this provide a significant and much-needed boost to small businesses, leading to local job creation and greater social inclusion," said Nicolas Schmit, European Commissioner for Employment and Social Rights.